Michigan vs. Indiana NCAA Football Odds, Plays and Insights | November 6, 2021

 - Indiana has two wins against the spread in eight games this year.

-- The Hoosiers have been underdogs by 19.5 points or more one time this year and have not covered the spread once.
+- The Hoosiers have yet to cover the spread this year when underdogs by 20 points or more.

-- Indiana's games this year have hit the over on five of eight set point totals (62.5%).
+- Indiana's games this season have hit the over on five of eight set point totals (62.5%).

-- Indiana is 2-2 against the spread and 2-2 overall in games when it scores more than 17.1 points.
+- Indiana is 2-2 against the spread and 2-2 overall in games when it puts up more than 17.1 points.

-- In games that Indiana picks up more than 311.0 yards, the team is 2-3 against the spread and 2-3 overall.
+- When Indiana amasses more than 311 yards, the team is 2-3 against the spread and 2-3 overall.

-- This season the Hoosiers have turned the ball over 12 times, while the Wolverines have forced 12 turnovers.
+- The Hoosiers have 12 giveaways this season, while the Wolverines have 12 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.